Ryan Couchman: Early career

-On 13 March 2023, him and his twin brother Toby both extended their contracts with the Dragons until the end of the 2025 NRL Season.
+On 13 March 2023, he and his twin brother Toby both extended their contracts with the Dragons until the end of the 2025 NRL Season.

 NRL career

 In round 18 of the 2023 NRL season, Couchman was named as the replacement player for the Dragons in their local derby match with the Cronulla-Sutherland Sharks.
 He was also named as the replacement player in rounds 19 and 22.
 In round 23, he made his first grade debut, playing for 37 minutes on the interchange in St. George Illawarra's 26−20 loss to the Parramatta Eels at Western Sydney Stadium.

 2024

 Couchman played six matches for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.
 On 13 November the Dragons announced that Couchman had re-signed with the club on a three year deal.

 2025

 Couchman played for St. George Illawarra in their round one match against Canterbury-Bankstown but he left the field with a knee injury during the game.